taleblou/XGBoost-Price-Prediction/README.md

 ## **About This Project**

-This GRU model is an initial implementation, released for public use.
+This XGBoost model is an initial implementation, released for public use.
 The project demonstrates the potential of deep learning models for financial predictions.
-While this repository focuses on GRU, I have also utilized other models, the code for which is available on my GitHub[https://github.com/taleblou/].
+While this repository focuses on XGBoost, I have also utilized other models, the code for which is available on my GitHub[https://github.com/taleblou/].

 ## **How to Use**